vmware/ansible-collection-alb/docs/avi_applicationpersistenceprofile.rst

                   - Maximum of 4 items allowed.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise with any value edition, enterprise with cloud services edition.
+                  - Allowed in enterprise edition with any value, enterprise with cloud services edition.
                 </div>
                                             </td>
         </tr>